pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 ---
 title: Minimal Next.js Blog (Part 2 - Post Link)
 slug: minimal-nextjs-blog-part2-post-links
-date: August 7, 2020
+date: May 1, 2022
 categories:
   - Next.js
   - Blogging
   - React
 ---

 *This is a multipart series.
-If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue from each other and don't make sense as individual units.*
+If you haven't read the previous post, I'd suggest you start at [part 1](/posts/minimal-nextjs-blog-part1-hello-world), as all subsequent parts continue from each other and likely won't make sense as individual units.*

 ---